particle-iot/docs/src/content/reference/SDKs/ios.md

 and then run the following command:
 `carthage update --platform iOS --use-submodules --no-use-binaries`.

-*you can also re-use/copy the `bin/setup` shell script in your project, find it [here](https://github.com/particle-iot/particle-setup-ios/blob/master/bin/setup)*
+*you can also re-use/copy the `bin/setup` shell script in your project, find it [here](https://github.com/particle-iot/particle-photon-setup-ios/blob/master/bin/setup)*

 A new folder will be created in your project root folder - when Carthage checkout and builds are done, navigate to the `./Carthage/Build/iOS` folder and drag all the created `.framework`s files into your project in XCode.
 Go to your XCode target settings->General->Embedded binaries and press `+` and add all the `.framework` files there too - make sure the `ParticleDeviceSetupLibrary.framework`, `ParticleSDK.framework` and the `AFNetworking.framework` are listed there.
 Build your project - you now have the Particle SDK embedded in your project.
 Use `#import <ParticleDeviceSetupLibrary/ParticleDeviceSetupLibrary.h>` in Obj-C files or `import ParticleDeviceSetupLibrary` for Swift files to gain access to `ParticleSetupMainController` (see usage example).

-No need for any special process or operation integrating the Device Setup Library with Swift-based or Swift-dependant projects.
+No need for any special process or operation integrating the Photon Setup Library with Swift-based or Swift-dependant projects.

 ## License

-Particle Cloud SDK and Particle Device Setup library are available under the Apache License 2.0.
+Particle Cloud SDK and Particle Photon Setup Library are available under the Apache License 2.0.